 As of December 31, 2015, our nationwide fulfillment infrastructure employed a total of 74,883 warehouse and delivery personnel, and we also employed 7,525 IT professionals to monitor, maintain, upgrade and develop the technology platform that manages this fulfillment infrastructure and the large number of orders we receive, process and fulfill each year.
 Our fulfillment expenses in absolute amount increased over 2013, 2014 and 2015, while the fulfillment expenses as a percentage of our total net revenues increased from 5.9% in 2013 to 7.0% in 2014 and further increased to 7.7% in 2015.
-Personnel costs are the largest component of our fulfillment expenses and of our technology and content costs and are likely to remain the largest component for the foreseeable future as we continue to expand our operations.
-We expect our fulfillment expenses to increase both in absolute amount and as a percentage of our total net
+Personnel costs are the largest component of our fulfillment costs and of our technology and content costs and are likely to remain the largest component for the foreseeable future as we continue to expand our operations.
+We expect our fulfillment expenses to increase both in absolute amount and as a percentage of our total net revenues in the near future.
+Labor costs are rising in China and we strive to continue improving efficiency and utilization of our fulfillment and other personnel to mitigate this effect.
+Our fulfillment expenses and thus operational efficiency are also affected by the average size of orders placed by our customers.